 In July 2019, a group of educators from MVUSD, VVUSD, and MVC were awarded a grant from CTA's Institute for Teaching to support up to thirty teachers' classrooms (middle school through college) in completing an oral history project during the 2019-2020 academic year.

-After having to cancel the community event, planned for April 2020, we decided to feature these oral histories on this website and our social media; these will be featured from April through December 2020.
+After having to cancel the April 2020 community event because of COVID-19, we decided to feature these oral histories on this website and our social media; these will be featured from April through December 2020.
 We hope you spend time learning from our students and narrators (See "Oral Histories" tab at top).